Fl4keyJakey/Install-For-Town-Of-Us/README.md

 ## Planned Featues

-- [ ] Automatic manifest and mod fetch so script won't need to be updated everytime
+- [X] Automatic manifest and mod fetch so script won't need to be updated everytime
 - [ ] Automatically check for updates to the script and prompts for a install + does the install
+- [ ] Automatically adds Town Of Us as a non-steam game to steam

 ## Other stuff